toeverything/OctoBase/README.md

+# blocksuite-blockbase

+an open source Firebase alternative.
+Start your project with a Postgres database, Authentication, instant APIs, Edge Functions, Realtime subscriptions, and Storage.

 ## JWST - MultiPlatform CRDT collaborative database

 JWST is a set of collaborative backend and database implemented based on CRDTs.